PoliceRewired/knife-image-collator/README.md

 * `list` - logs all filtered images
 * `download` - retrieves filtered images, places into a local folder structure
 * `s3` - retrieves filtered images, transfers them to an s3 bucket
-* `github` - retrieves filtered images, transfers them to a github repository (coming soon)
+* `github` - retrieves filtered images, transfers them to a github repository

 For the `s3` collation, also provide `S3_BUCKET` environment variable, and run in an environment with permission to acccess the S3 bucket (eg. a lambda function).